 Planet Explorer (Beta)

-If you want to search, filter and find imagery within an area of interest, then Planet’s Explorer Beta is your best option.
+If you want to search, filter, and find imagery within an area of interest, then Planet’s Explorer Beta is your best option.
 This is one of the neatest satellite web viewers because of how it gives monthly previews.
-For example, in the month of February the snow cover dominates the North.
+For example, in February, the snow cover dominates the North.

 But in August, you can see how the snow recedes in the North

 Ok, the changing of the seasons isn’t terribly interesting.
 I get it.

 But the interesting thing is how many satellite scenes they’ve collected to make this happen!
 This map shows the number of scenes Planet has collected.

 For example, most of the United States is in the range of 4k to 12K for scenes.
 That is a lot of satellite acquisitions!

 Long gone are the days when you actually physically need to download a copy of the data to your hard drive.
 Although I still love getting the raw data, Planet’s base maps integrate 1.5 million scenes daily in WGS84 Web Mercator.